Northern Culture Museum 北方文化博物館

 The Northern Culture Museum is accessible by train, by bus, by taxi, and by car.

-By taxi, the Museum is 10 minutes from JR Niitsu Station or 20 minutes from JR Niigata Station.
+By taxi, the Museum is 10 minutes from Niitsu Station or 20 minutes from Niigata Station.

-By car, take the Banetsu Expressway and get off at the Niitsu Interchange.
-The Museum is 5 minutes away from the exit.
+By car, take the Banetsu Expressway and get off at Niitsu Interchange.
+The Museum is five minutes from the exit.

 These buildings belonged to the Ito family, a large and wealthy farming family from about 200 years ago.
-Their residence was turned into a private museum after World War II.
+Their residence was turned into a private museum after WWII.
 All the buildings together account for 29,200 square meters and have a total of 65 rooms.

 The highlight of this museum is its exhibition hall, the Shukokan.
-A total of approximately 6,000 items are on display, including paintings, sculptures, calligraphy, and ceramics gathered by the successive heads of the Ito family.
+Of the items on display are paintings, sculptures, calligraphy, and ceramics gathered by the successive heads of the Ito family.
 Although most of these items are Japanese, some are from China and Korea.